saashqdev/crm/frontend/README.md

 # CRM POC

-## This project was built by the SaasHQ Platform.
+## This project was built by SaasHQ.

 ## Install